ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

 ![Registration client Setup](_images/registration/reg-client-app-install-process1.png)

 Registration client has certain prerequisite which is to be completed before installing the software:
-â€¢ Creation of Windows User Accounts.
+- Creation of Windows User Accounts.
-â€¢ Addition of user profiles and credentials in the MOSIP Admin Portal.
+- Addition of user profiles and credentials in the MOSIP Admin Portal.
-â€¢ Setup the users in IAM.
+- Setup the users in IAM.
-â€¢ Map user to the particular center in Admin Portal.
+- Map user to the particular center in Admin Portal.
-â€¢ Configure the machine(s) where the Registration client application should be installed and executed.
+- Configure the machine(s) where the Registration client application should be installed and executed.
-â€¢ Download the machine + center specific data from MOSIP after installation completed.
+- Download the machine + center specific data from MOSIP after installation completed.
-â€¢ On-boarding of Operator(s) and Supervisor(s)  in order to perform enrollments.
+- On-boarding of Operator(s) and Supervisor(s)  in order to perform enrollments.

 The Registration client application is delivered into two parts:
-   1. Zip file - Contains Application Base folder structure with installed derby DB.
+   1. Base Zip file 			- Contains Application Base folder structure with installed derby DB.
    2. Application Binaries.  - Contains the application run time jars.
        - Share libraries.
        - Encrypted client UI and Service jars.